skuttleman/one-shot-demo/GDD.md

 ### Systemic Opportunities

-We'll provide the player with some exploitable, systemic opportunities for sneaking through the level unseen, so they can dynamically adjust the difficult to suit their tastes (like grinding).
+We'll provide the player with some exploitable, systemic opportunities for sneaking through the level unseen, so they can dynamically adjust the difficulty to suit their tastes (like grinding).

 - Rotating patrols
   Each level has multiple patrol areas/paths for guards to monitor.
 The patrols will be assigned randomly.
 Periodically, a guard will have their patrol reassigned causing them to navigate to a different part of the level.